Maiolino-Au/scRNAseq_tutorial/README.md

 RUN R -e "BiocManager::install(c('tidyverse', 'Seurat'))"
 ```

-We want to set the user as a non-root user to avoid permission issues when running R and JupyterLab.
+A We want to set the user as a non-root user to avoid permission issues when running R and JupyterLab.
 This is a good practice to enhance security and avoid potential conflicts with file permissions.
 The following commands create a new user with the username `containeruser`, set the home directory, and switch to that user.
+(This part is not necessary and can be skipped, in case you want to run everything as root or in case it couses issues with your docker image)

 ```dockerfile
 ARG USERNAME=containeruser